| Where

 periods of 200 days.
 Lesbian marriages have also

 been described in many cultures of Africa.
+Celibacy, or

 abstinence, has also been practiced periodically